Mallick17/Linux-Guide/README.md

   - The process owner
   - Signal handling
   - And basically everything else

 ### Process Creation
 - When a new process is created, an existing process clones itself using the fork system call.
 This creates a nearly identical child process with a new process ID (PID), while the original process becomes its parent, identified by a parent process ID (PPID).
 The child process can either continue running the same program as the parent or, more commonly, use the execve system call to load a new program. execve replaces the current memory management setup with a new one for the program being launched.
 ```bash
 root@ip-172-31-3-50:~# ps -l
 ```

 ### Process Termination
+- When a process is no longer needed, it exits using the `_exit` system call, freeing its resources.
+The parent process must acknowledge this by calling `wait`, which checks the termination status.
+If the parent dies first, the child becomes an "orphan" and is adopted by `init`, which handles its termination.
+- If a child exits but the parent hasn’t called `wait`, it becomes a "zombie"—retaining an entry in the process table but freeing resources.
+Zombies can’t be killed and are only "reaped" when the parent calls `wait` or `init` handles it.
+Too many zombies can fill the process table, blocking new processes.

+### Signals
 -